Re-classifying a Point Cloud in FME

 Open the parameters.
 Set “Split By” to “classification”, and “Split Type” to “Unique”.

-The point cloud will split by the classification and create a new point cloud for each unique classification type.
+The point cloud will be split by the classification, and a new point cloud will be created for each unique classification type.
 The classification value for each new point cloud will be stored in an attribute called “_classification”.
 The output from this transformer looks like this in Visual Preview:

 splitter output.PNG